GoogleCloudDataproc/hadoop-connectors/README.md

 The Cloud Storage connector JAR can be found in `gcs/target/` directory.

-## Adding the Cloud Storage to your build
+## Adding the Cloud Storage connector to your build

 Maven group ID is `com.google.cloud.bigdataoss` and artifact ID for Cloud Storage connector is `gcs-connector`.